NethServer/docs/administrator-manual/en/base_system.rst

 ======================

 This chapter describes the :dfn:`old Server Manager` web interface.
-Since |product| 7.9 it must be installed from the :ref:`software-center-section` page as it is not picked up any more by the installation procedure.
+Since |product| 7.9 it must be installed from the :ref:`software-center-section` page as it is not included in the default installation procedure.

 .. warning::